2.4 Using and Choosing GenAI Tools

 Note: At the time of writing, many items in the following list have not been approved by Seneca and are to be used only with your personal login credentials and at your own risk and responsibility.
 Seneca encourages you to make use of the approved Microsoft Copilot for academic purposes.
 Please see Seneca’s Generative Artificial Intelligence (GenAI) Policy for more information.

-Chatbots (Multipurpose Content Generators)
+Chat Applications (Multipurpose Content Generators)

 Coding Applications

 - Advanced Data Analysis (formerly Code Interpreter): This OpenAI application will allow you to write and run Python code.
-It is also used to analyze large data sets.

 - Code Whisperer: Code Whisperer is Amazon’s code generator that suggests code in real time.